 As you read these do’s and don’ts, I predict your kids will crack up like my kids always did.
 For example, do put your clean underwear away.
 But don’t put it in the freezer!
 Helpful and silly tips will encourage your kids to embrace their underwear, especially those potty training kiddos.

 There Was an Old Dragon Who Swallowed a Knight by Penny Parker Klosterman, illustrated by Ben Mantle

 Jaunty rhymes and plenty of silliness make this a read aloud favorite, now in a board book version.
 This dragon swallowed a knight — and so much more.
 That’s not polite!
 Which the dragon realizes when his tummy gets too big.
 He burps and they all, well, almost all, leave his stomach.

 The Snowy Day by Ezra Jack Keats

 Not only was this best picture book a favorite from my own childhood but it still endures today as a must-read classic!
-It has finally snowed and the little boy can’t wait to go play…
+It has finally snowed and the little boy can’t wait to go outside to play…

 A Parade of Elephants by Kevin Henkes

 Go Sleep In Your Own Bed! by Candace Fleming and Lori Nichols

 Counting Kisses: A Kiss and Read Book by Karen Katz

 Bedtime snuggles were never so much fun!
 From ten kisses on ten tiny toes all the way to one kiss on a sleep head, count and kiss baby good-night.